larry-athey/boilermaker/Diagrams/README.md

 <img width="1024" src="./Assembled-Boilermaker.jpg"><br>

 And, as you can see in the **Assembled-Boilermaker.jpg** photo above, you have an assembled Boilermaker that's ready to go.
+Your choice of SSR will vary, depending on the load that you intend to run.